 - Uninstall plugins that you’re not using

 - Remove or compress heavy photo and video files on your website

 - Distribute the traffic load to multiple servers by using Content Delivery Network (CDN) or a load balancer

 - Upgrade to better hosting services

 Increase web security

+With the holiday shopping season upon us, your website’s security should be on the top of your priorities list (not that it shouldn’t always be).
 Reassure your customers that their data is protected.
-Use SSL certificates and have them permanently displayed on your website or checkout pages.
+Use SSL certificates and have security badges permanently displayed on your website or checkout pages.